MySecurityRepo/security-writeups/Hack The Box Machines/Data.md

 ![diagram](../images/Data/Data_containerid.png)

 Now we can run the command.
-Because of the wildcard we can add whatever argument we want to the command, so we try to spwan a shell inside the container as the root user:
+Because of the wildcard we can add whatever argument we want to the command, so we try to spawn a shell inside the container as the root user:

 ![diagram](../images/Data/Data_docker_root.png)

 We have root privileges inside the container, so we only have to escape the container environment to acquire root privileges on the host.
-If we anumerate the capabilities we find:
+If we enumerate the capabilities we find:

 ![diagram](../images/Data/Data_Cap.png)